mikemaccana/powershell-profile/README.md

 This is what I install on any Windows 10 box.

-### Powershell 6 (also called Powershell Core 6)
+### Powershell 6.1 (also called Powershell Core 6)

 [Powershell Core 6](https://docs.microsoft.com/en-gb/powershell/scripting/setup/Installing-PowerShell-Core-on-Windows?view=powershell-6) has a number of useful bits, but the main thing is it starts way faster than Powershell 5, so there's less lag when you open a new tab.

-Powershell 6 includes PSReadline, whuch provides, history with up/down arrows, other useful vi/emacs keybindings you'll know from bash.
+Powershell 6.1 includes PSReadline, which provides history with up/down arrows, other useful vi/emacs keybindings you'll know from bash.

-After install, make a shortcut to `"C:\Program Files\PowerShell\6-preview\pwsh.exe" -nologo` and pin that to your taskbar.
+After install, make a shortcut to `"C:\Program Files\PowerShell\6\pwsh.exe" -nologo` and pin that to your taskbar.
 The `-nologo` makes Powershell skip some boring startup messages.

 ### For a decent, tabbed terminal